Naira Redesign: Emefiele Complied with Buhari’s Directive on Local Production, Witness Tells Court

 He, however, pleaded not guilty to the charge.

-At the resumed trial, the witness under cross-examined by Emefiele’s lawyer, Olalekan Ojo (SAN), told the court that Emefiele wrote a memorandum, dated October 6, 2022, to former President Buhari, wherein he sought approval to redesign, produce and reissue the redesigned N1,000, N500, N200 and N100 notes.
+At the resumed trial, the witness, under cross examination by Emefiele’s lawyer, Olalekan Ojo SAN, told the court that the former CBN Governor wrote a memorandum, dated October 6, 2022, to former President Buhari, wherein he sought approval to redesign, produce and reissue the redesigned N1,000, N500, N200 and N100 notes.

-Eneanya, who was testifying as the seventh prosecution witness (PW7), stated further that the former president approved the redesign of the naira notes in his minute on the memorandum but directed that the production of the notes be done locally.
+Eneanya, who was testifying as the seventh Prosecution Witness (PW7), stated further that the former president approved the redesigning of the Naira notes in his minute on the memorandum, but had directed that the production of the notes be done locally.

-“The defendant (Emefiele) sought approval of bank notes attached to the memorandum which had been redesigned already.
+“The defendant (Emefiele) sought approval of bank notes attached to the memorandum, which had already been redesigned.

 “The minute of the former president was that the production be done.
 He minuted: ‘Approved.
 But to be produced locally’,” the PW7 told the court.

-The witness further confirmed to the court that Emefiele had stated a number of reasons for the redesign policy, among which were high counterfeit rate and worsening shortage of bank notes in circulation.
+The witness further confirmed to the court that Emefiele had stated a number of reasons for the redesign policy, among which were the high counterfeit rate and worsening shortage of banknotes in circulation.

-Asked to confirm to the court if the naira notes were produced by NSPMC, the prosecution witness answered in the affirmative, saying: “The Nigerian Security Printing and Minting Company produced the redesigned notes.
+Asked to confirm to the court if the Naira notes were produced by NSPMC, the prosecution witness answered in the affirmative, saying that, “The Nigerian Security Printing and Minting Company produced the redesigned notes.

-“This is in compliance with residential directive for local production of the naira notes.”
+“This is in compliance with the presidential directive for local production of the Naira notes.”

 He, however, told the court that while NSPMC produced the notes locally, they were redesigned by a foreign company, De La Rue.

-He told the court that CBN in 2023 made payment to De La Rue in British Pound Sterling for the redesign of the notes, while it made payment to NSPMC for the production in naira.
+He told the court that the CBN in 2023 made payment to De La Rue in British Pound Sterling for the redesign of the notes, while it made payment to NSPMC for the production in Naira.

 He added that the features in the notes were also products of the foreign company.

-The witness told the court that he could not remember if in the course of investigation, any of the deputy governors under Emefiele mentioned to the EFCC investigation team, if any Nigerian company ever designed naira notes for the Nigerian government.
+The witness told the court that he could not remember if, in the course of the investigation, any of the Deputy Governors under Emefiele mentioned to the EFCC’s investigation team, if any Nigerian company ever designed Naira notes for the Nigerian government.

 He added that, that was not the focus of their investigation.

-The witness told the court that investigation revealed that Buhari eventually launched the redesigned notes but could not remember if the former president raised any complaints against the redesigned notes.
+The witness told the court that the investigation revealed that Buhari eventually launched the redesigned notes, but could not remember if the former president raised any complaints against the redesigned notes.

 He told the court that the EFCC investigation team came up with an investigative report after its assignment.

-Ojo then asked if the investigation report is before the court because he wished to tender it.
+Ojo then asked if the investigation report was before the court because he wished to tender it.

-He told the court that the prosecution is not in custody of the report.
+He told the court that the prosecution was not in custody of the report.

 The court subsequently adjourned to February 10 for further trial.